MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementAndroidManagedStoreAppConfigurationSchema.md

 ### -SchemaItems
 Collection of items each representing a named configuration option in the schema.
 It only contains the root-level configuration.
-To construct, see NOTES section for SCHEMAITEMS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SCHEMAITEMS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAndroidManagedStoreAppConfigurationSchemaItem[]